Whether it's late-night suckling pig, a fancy degustation, or seared kangaroo skewers overlooking the harbour, Perth has it all on a platter.

 A rite of passage for visitors and locals alike, Little Creatures Brewery started life as a grassroots, homegrown microbrewery developed by a group of mates.
 While it has grown into an international brand, the original shed-style brewery and its harbourside views remain.
 Within its towering walls, in sight of stainless steel vats, you can bite into chilli prawn pizza, buckets of white wine mussels and excellent kangaroo skewers.
 Food is well priced and best downed with a Rogers' amber ale, which is mid-strength beer but full flavoured.
 Consider including a brewery tour while you're here.
-It runs daily, departing on the hour between 12 noon and 3pm.

 The Beach Club, Cottesloe

 The word "cheap", and the upmarket, ocean-facing suburb of Cottesloe, are rarely (if ever) in the same sentence.
 But this beach chic, open-air section of the popular Cottesloe Beach Hotel, The Beach Club, is very affordable.
 Expect to see plenty of beautiful people dressed in resort wear, perching on canary yellow stools at black and white-tiled tables, lounging on comfy couches in a sunken lounge, or standing beneath colourful beach umbrellas in the open-air space.
 It's popular day and night, and a great spot to slurp shucked oysters fresh from the ocean, savour their Harvey Beef carpaccio or share a plate of local peaches with puffed grains, Meredith feta and candied pecans.